alopatindev/alopatindev.github.io/_posts/2019-02-05-video-recording-with-automatic-jump-cuts-using-open-source-and-coding.markdown

 Which is not a big deal because I record in mono.
 I also made a [redirection](https://github.com/alopatindev/dotfiles/blob/7f51f6a4b8ca96b2de88dd16d866ae6d54f78348/lenlap/etc/asound.conf#L57-L67) of good channel to the bad one, for software that doesn't support recording in mono.

 This card also hates overheating.
-Keep it away from cooler or else it will record sound with random lags.
+Keep it away from the cooler or else it will record sound with random lags.

 #### Sound Editing
 I use headphones (Pioneer SE-M390 in my case) with a higher volume than the one I normally listen to music with.